Brave-developments/Radio-list/README.md

+this fork was taken from somewhere just cant find the it now

 # Radio-List for FiveM

 The Radio-List is a specialized FiveM resource created for servers using QBCore and ESX frameworks.
 It introduces an immersive and dynamic radio channel list that players can interact with, allowing them to see who is currently on the same radio channel in-game, enhancing the role-playing experience.